mrrfv/kvdb/README.md

 }
 ```

 Creates a key.
 An optional key name can be specified in a `name` JSON parameter.
 If no name is specified, a secure random string will be used.
-The key name must contain no spaces or special characters. `roname` is the name of the read-only key that is created alongside the regular key.
+The key name must contain no spaces or special characters. `name_readonly` is the name of the read-only key that is created alongside the regular key.

 If a key is invalid, the server will generate a new key name and return it in the response.